cs0320-f25/typescript-csv-alyssaf16/README.md

   1) a.
 Functionality - Names with Punctuation
   User story:
   As a developer, I wanted the parser to correctly handle the name field when the name has commas inside.
-  This could be addressed if it can handle quoted fields, so it can treat whatever that is within the quotes as a single chunk.
+  This could be addressed if it can handle quoted fields, so it can treat anything within the quotes as a single chunk.

   Acceptance criteria:
     - Values inside quotes are parsed as a single field, even if they contain commas.